 Tip #4: Bring Swimwear

-It is summer, and your campground is likely to have a pool, lake, or creek that you can cool off in.
+It is summer, and your campground will likely have a pool, lake, or creek where you can cool off in.
 Be sure to follow campground rules and never swim in unknown or unmarked bodies of water.
 Bringing flotation devices and life vests is a must, especially if you are swimming in areas without lifeguards.